j0Shi82/last-war-manager/README.md

   - Ability to browse through the galaxy using the arrow keys
   - Add spy and obs links to all planets
 - **OBSERVATIONS**
-  - Ability to sort obervations by coords
+  - Ability to sort observations by coords

-# Changelogs
+# Changelog

 [changelog.md](CHANGELOG.md)